What To Do When You Attend Court.

 Contain your emotions in the court

 To the best of your ability, keep control of your body language and facial expressions when you are in court before the judge.
 Many times, I have seen the other side pulling faces, making loud noises (grunting, huffing, snorting, etc.) or, in general, giving off a very bad vibe.
 It looks very bad, and I would not want you or any of my clients to give any court such a terrible impression.
 Of course, I don’t mean you can’t be distressed.
 Just keep breathing, and try not to let your sadness, fear or even anger turn into rudeness or aggression.

 Be respectful to the judge at all times

 This should go without saying, but I will say it anyway because I have seen some shocking behaviour in court.
 If you have a lawyer on your side, you will not have the pressure of speaking to the judge; they, in fact, will not speak to you at all or hardly even acknowledge you.
 This is a good thing because then you are never at risk of saying the wrong thing.
 However, if you are self-represented, you will have to do all the heavy lifting yourself and be fully exposed to the judge.
 Even if you are displeased with what they say, always show a good attitude and be respectful.
 The judge is possibly going to make decisions about your life on your behalf, so this is not the person that you want to get offside.

 Particularly if you are self-represented, don’t be afraid to go and speak to the lawyer on the other side or your ex-partner (if they are self-represented) and use the time in court to resolve some, if not all, of the issues.
 Negotiating and communication are key to resolving your matter; you have the time while you are there, so use it to resolve as much as possible.

-If you have a lawyer, they should most certainly be trying to negotiate on your behalf.
+If you have a lawyer in Cleveland, they should most certainly be trying to negotiate on your behalf.
 You are paying them to be there with you, and that is their role, to be your advocate.